nilostolte/Java2PPT/README.md

 # Java2PPT

-In this project, the Java vector information shown on the screen, such as a Graphics User interface, is automatically converted to PowerPoint by using a program in an intermediate language, which is run by our [MicroVBA](https://github.com/nilostolte/MicroVBA-PowerPoint) interpreter written in VBA to be used in PowerPoint in order to be able to import large vector graphics files.
+In this project, the Java vector information shown on the screen, such as a Graphics User interface, is automatically converted to PowerPoint by using a program in an intermediate language, which is run by my [MicroVBA](https://github.com/nilostolte/MicroVBA-PowerPoint) interpreter written in VBA to be used in PowerPoint in order to be able to import large vector graphics files.
 The information is written in a file containing the MicroVBA instructions that are read within a macro in the PowerPoint file